OllieBoyne/BlenderSynth/README.md

 ## Quickstart

-For a quick overview of creating a render: `examples/quickstart.py`
+For an overview of creating the renders in the splash graphic: `examples/example.py`

 For an overview of creating a dataset: `examples/dataset_creation`